A Girl for All Time: Dolls and accessories

-The rest of the historical line includes the following characters: Elinor, Your Elizabethan Girl, whose story is set in London at the end of Elizabeth I's reign.
+The rest of the historical line includes the following characters: Elinor, Your Elizabethan Girl, whose story is set in London at the end of Elizabeth I of England's reign.
 Then there is Lydia, Your Georgian Girl, whose story is set in Boston, Massachusetts, prior to the American Revolutionary War.
 Helena, Your Regency Girl, who is living in higher class Regency England.
 Amelia, Your Victorian Girl's story is set in 1880s London.
-Clementine, Your 1940s Girl, is set during the Blitz in London, and Sam, Your 1960s Girl, lives in Paris in the mid 1960s.
+Clementine, Your 1940s Girl, is set during the Blitz in London and Sam, Your 1960s Girl, lives in Paris in the mid-1960s.

 Each doll comes in a historically inspired costume, referencing the period each character lives in.
 Additional costumes and accessories are also available and three of the characters have novels that tell their stories.

 The brand's second range, Your Modern Girl, is a contemporary doll line featuring modern day friends who all live in England.
 There are four dolls in this line.

 Maya, Your Modern Girl, was released in 2016 having been successfully funded by a Kickstarter campaign.
 She is a descendant of Matilda Marchomont.
 Nisha, Your Modern Girl, also released in 2016, is Maya's best friend and is mixed heritage Eastern Indian and British.
 Bex, Your Modern Girl, released in 2018, is Afro Caribbean.
 Max, Your Modern Boy, is currently the only boy available from this brand.

 Other accessories include the characters' stuffed pets, tea sets, costumes, and hairbrushes.